 A soil sampling program was conducted in late August 2021 to expand coverage outwards from historical soil grids.
-1,608 samples were collected on 200m x 100m centers across the Company's existing claim block, covering an area approximately 25 km2.
+1,608 samples were collected on 200 meters x 100 meters centers across the Company's existing claim block, covering an area approximately 25 square kilometers.
 Stronger geochemical anomalies tend to coincide with mapped structures and structural intersections, as well as dike corridors.
 Additional zones of geochemical anomalies were identified across the Property for follow-up exploration.